ytielbeke/Esp32LightProject/android_studio/setup.md

 ```

-And in the application add the following service:
+And in the application of **AndroidManifest.xml** add the following service:

 ```JAVA